What is the Scope of Marketing?

 Market Position and Brand Value

-Marketing is central to building and sustaining a strong brand presence in a competitive marketplace.
+Marketing plays a crucial role in establishing and maintaining a strong brand in a competitive market.

-• Builds and maintains strong brand presence across all channels.
+• Develops and sustains a strong brand image across all media.

 The Future of Marketing

-Marketing is evolving rapidly in response to technological advancements, shifting consumer behaviors, and the integration of digital platforms into everyday life.
-This transformation requires businesses and professionals to adapt strategies, structures, and skill sets to thrive in a digital-first world.
+Marketing is evolving rapidly due to technological advancements, shifts in consumer behaviour, and the increasing adoption of digital platforms in our daily lives.
+This revolution necessitates that businesses and professionals change their strategies, structure, and competencies so that they can succeed in a digital-first world.

 Digital-First Evolution